-The robust Continued Social Work course library is developed and overseen by an experienced team of social workers and industry professionals.
+The robust Continued Psychology course library is developed and overseen by an experienced team of behavioral health professionals.

-The instructors and guest editors who present our social work courses are skilled experts in topics such as cultural competence, adverse childhood experiences, and trauma-informed care.
+The instructors and guest editors who present our psychology courses are skilled experts in topics such as ethics, mental health and trauma.

 Dr. Mindy Eaves is Chair and Program Director of the School of Social Work at Kentucky State University, Kentucky’s only public HBCU, a Whitney M. Young Scholar, Advisory Board Member of Continued, consultant for the Wellness Group ETC, co-editor of The A to Z Self-Care Handbook for Social Workers and other Helping Professionals, (Grise-Owens, Miller, & Eaves, 2016, Eds.)
 Dr. Eaves has over 17 years of experience in the areas of ombudsing, leadership, administration, education, child welfare, community mental health, and advocacy.

 Dr. Eaves’ passion is equity, teaching, and sustainability of social workers with specific attention to disparity, blackness, identity, cultural inclusivity, and practicing radical self-care as a guiding principle.
 During warm climate, Dr. Eaves rejuvenates in nature by cultivating her sun and shade gardens, cycling and walking in Louisville’s expansive park system, or just reading and lounging by the rivulet.
 During colder months, Dr. Eaves enjoys quiet time at home with her family and close friends.
 Dr. Eaves is a political enthusiast for the culture and greater good and regularly volunteers to support democracy.